 Best Growth Mindset Books – Mindset by Carol Dweck

-It’s only appropriate that the first book in this list is the book that formally established what a growth mindset really is and how it can help anyone achieve their potential.
+This is the book that formally established what a growth mindset really is and how it can help anyone achieve their potential.
 While Mindset was not written specifically about education, the concepts discussed in the book certainly apply to our students and can help them overcome struggles that they may have.

 The latest edition includes new research that further validates the growth mindset philosophy.
 From the publisher: